wileykestner/XcodeGen/README.md

 - **--use-cache**: Used to prevent unnecessarily generating the project.
 If this is set, then a cache file will be written to when a project is generated.
 If `xcodegen` is later run but the spec and all the files it contains are the same, the project won't be generated.
 - **--cache-path**: A custom path to use for your cache file.
 This defaults to `~/.xcodegen/cache/{PROJECT_SPEC_PATH_HASH}`

+Optional Environment Variables:

+`XCODEGEN_SETTINGS_PRESETS_PARENT_DIR`: When certain build systems (i.e Bazel) use `xcodegen` as a dependency, the `SettingsPresets` directory can sometimes be placed in surprising locations.
+Setting this environment variables gives users of these build systems a way to provide a custom path to the parent directory of  the `SettingsPresets` directory that overrides the defaults lookup locations if it is found, and proceeds to the default lookup locations if it is not found.

 There are other commands as well such as `xcodegen dump` which lets out output the resolved spec in many different formats, or write it to a file.
 Use `xcodegen help` to see more detailed usage information.

 ## Dependency Diagrams